 What is cmi5?

-In so many ways, cmi5 picks up where SCORM left off.
-The main benefit is the simplified model for tracking data.
-Since cmi5 is much easier to implement, content creators no longer have to worry about compatibility issues between their learning units and LMS.
-As its name suggests, cmi5 creates a seamless, computer-managed experience.
+In so many ways, cmi5 picks up where SCORM and xAPI left off with a simpler model for data tracking.
+Thanks to cmi5’s inter-operability, content creators no longer have to worry about compatibility between different learning units and LMS.
+True to its name, cmi5 creates a truly seamless, computer-managed experience.

 Global access to content